Gym Design Health Safety Considerations

 Compliance:

-Familiarize yourself with local building codes, zoning regulations, and health and safety standards, and ensure compliance throughout the design and construction phases. (see note below on the ADA in the USA)
+Familiarize yourself with local building codes, zoning regulations, health and safety standards, and hazards in a gym risk assessment, and ensure compliance throughout the design and construction phases. (see note below on the ADA in the USA)

 free weights and kettlebells loose on the gym floor create a possible hazard